Salt Lake City offers unique opportunity for home owners to implement seismic retrofits to their Unreinforced Masonry

 Register by visiting this link:

 Congratulations Salt Lake City’s Critical Infrastructure Coordinator and Fix The Bricks Program Manager, Audrey Pierce and her team for winning the 2019 Western States Seismic Policy Council (WSSPC) Overall Award in Excellence in the category Mitigation Efforts!

 Nominated for the Fix the Bricks program.
-The awards will be given at the 2019 Western States Seismic Policy Council Annual Meeting held at The Marriott University Park in Salt Lake City, Utah, at an Awards Lunch on April 26, 2019.
+Salt Lake City was honored to be nominated for this award by the Utah Seismic Safety Commission.
+Salt Lake City was selected from among other regional nominations which was presented to Fix The Bricks, Program Manager, Audrey Pierce and Utah DEM Mitigation and Recover Section Manager, Brad Bartholomew at the 2019 Western States Seismic Policy Council Annual Meeting held in The Marriott University Park in Salt Lake City, Utah, at an Awards Lunch on April 26, 2019.

 What to expect?